peterino2/pmake/docs_src/index.rst

       * my_jobname - Configure and build with cmake
    ======================================================================

 Even the automation and CI for this repo is done with pogmake.
-To get a glimpse of that, run ``python .`` to see all the jobs are available in pogmake itself.
+To get a glimpse of that, run ``pog`` in a directory to see all the jobs are available in pogmake itself.

 ===============
 Usage